Paul1nh0/jsh/README.txt

  2) a modified ver of @mozillasecurity dharma (that is licensed [provided here]).
  3) some of my own costum generators & mutators.

-# This Project is not maintained!
-# I Will Not answer any issues, or write a proper usage wiki.
-# I am only open sourcing this for the community benefit.

 why didn't i use bugid?
   because this runs faster (less actions and analysis), and i didnt have much resources.